 In the wake of the global pandemic, talent acquisition, staffing, recruitment and hiring strategies have gone through significant challenges and change.
 Technology has been key to helping recruitment companies, employers and candidates navigate uncertain waters in 2020 and 2021.
 Even as offices begin to reopen, many companies are re-evaluating the way they work and the future of their operations to ensure stability and the safety of employees while driving growth and a high performance culture.
 For organisations to be seen as progressive and competitive in what they can offer people and from a health and safety point of view, remote and hybrid working models need to be enabled.

 With this new way of working comes a new set of challenges in the staffing and recruitment industry.
 Employee engagement and performance momentum with a remote workforce brings a whole new set of challenges for Managers and Leadership.
 How to ensure employees work effectively from home while still driving the momentum of an energetic office environment?
 Hitting targets while motivating, engaging and retaining the best performers?
-Remote working has many benefits, but it can foster a lack of community and teamwork, which can, in turn, lead to a lack of motivation especially for people in those roles that require energy, enthusiasm and personal drive on a daily basis to consistently engage with clients and candidates.
-And with the ever-increasing need for recruitment help in attracting top talent for firms across most industries, staffing firms have never been busier.
+While remote working offers numerous advantages, it can sometimes hinder community and teamwork, resulting in decreased motivation, particularly for roles that rely on daily engagement with clients and candidates.
+In this scenario, a powerful Recruiting CRM can be invaluable for staffing firms experiencing an increasing demand for recruitment assistance in attracting top talent across various industries.

 Although employee loyalty is a highly desirable trait, recruitment professionals are acutely aware that most employees are passively observing better opportunities they see every day.
 This fact is most relevant to recruiters themselves.
 Talent poaching within the industry is rife.